 After a sigmoidoscopy, you get up and walk out.
 There should be no problem driving yourself home, as long as you have not had any drugs to make you sleepy during the test.

 If a small polyp is found, your doctor will probably remove it during the test.
 Over time some polyps could become cancer.
 If your doctor sees a large polyp, a tumor, or anything else abnormal, a biopsy (by-op-see) will be done.
 For the biopsy, part or all of the polyp or abnormal area is taken out through the colonoscope or sigmoidoscope.
 It’s sent to a lab for a doctor to look at under a microscope and check for cancer or pre-cancer cells.

 If a polyp or colorectal cancer is found during sigmoidoscopy, you will need to have a colonoscopy later to check for polyps or cancer in the rest of your colon.

 Why are these tests so important?

 Colorectal cancer screening helps people stay well and saves lives.
-Regular colorectal cancer testing is one of the most powerful weapons for preventing colorectal cancer or finding it early, when it is easier to treat.
-The screening tests available can be divided into 2 broad groups:
+Regular colorectal cancer testing is one of the most powerful weapons for preventing colorectal cancer or finding it early, when it’s easier to treat.
+There are 2 basic types of screening tests:

 - Tests that mainly find cancer: These involve testing the stool (feces) for signs that cancer may be present.
-These tests are less invasive and easier to have done, but they are less likely to detect polyps.
+These tests are easier, but they are also less likely to detect polyps.

 - Tests that can find both colorectal polyps and cancer: These tests look at the structure of the colon itself to find any abnormal areas.
 Colonoscopy and sigmoidoscopy fall in this group, along with double-contrast barium enema and CT colonography (virtual colonoscopy).
 These tests are preferred if they are available and you are willing to have them.